 please find the appropriate category below and contact us.

 is ONLY for organized Public, Private & Charter School

 groups of 20 or more who have made advance reservations

 by email.
 Please include your name, contact info and the school you represent.

 There will be special opportunities tailored for homeschool groups on Saturday, November 23rd and Sunday, November 24th.

-23rd & 24th from 9AM to 5PM.
+23rd from 10AM-5PM & Sunday, November 24th from 10AM-4PM.
 Arrive early to enjoy the full experience!
 Please use

 contact us by email but you may also leave a message at

 480-777-1776.
 To receive updates,